-If you love flowers, then you should visit Lankester Gardens.
-It is a research center and botanical garden for a variety of plants and trees but the main attraction is the orchids.
+If you love flowers, then you should visit Lankester Botanical Garden.
+It is a research center and botanical garden for a variety of plants and trees but the main attraction are the orchids.

 The University of Costa Rica currently has possession of the gardens and visitors can take a guided walk through the property to learn more about their research and projects.

 The ruins are an interesting place to see history with your own eyes.
 The ruins are of several churches built back in 1575, of which many were damaged by earthquakes.

 The reconstruction of the churches were never finished after another large earthquake in 1910 and today, visitors can walk through the ruins and see what was left of the unfinished project.